Moloni-ORG/woocommerce-on/readme.md

 ## ✨ Features

-With the Moloni On plugin, you can:
+With the Moloni ON plugin, you can:

 - 🔄 **Synchronize products and stock** between WooCommerce and Moloni
 - 🧾 **Issue documents automatically or manually**